Austria votes against tax transparency for companies in the EU

 In December, the Austrian parliament voted for more tax transparency at EU level.
 Via a proposition, the parliament bound the government to vote for more tax transparency the next time the topic comes up.
 This could mean that there is a majority for the EU Commission’s proposal as soon as the issue is dealt with again.

 This work is licensed under the Creative Common License.
 It can be republished for free, either translated or in the original language.
-In both cases, please cite Kontrast.at / Patricia Huber as the original source/author and set a link to this article on Scoop.me. https://thebetter.news/austria-tax-transparency-eu/ The rights to the content remain with the original publisher.
+In both cases, thank you for crediting the original author/source Kontrast.at / Patricia Huber and adding a link to the English article on TheBetter.news. https://thebetter.news/austria-tax-transparency-eu/ The rights to the content remain with the original publisher.

 Popular